 - For the first 8 days, give 3 doses daily to the dog.
 One dose each 60 minutes before morning and evening meal, and one dose before bed.

 - After 8 days, stop giving the enzymes for one week.

 - Repeat enzyme treatment for another 7 days.

-The reason why the digestive enzyme treatment is effective if given no an empty stomach is that, with no food in the digestive system, the enzymes proceed to digest the parasites (such as giardia) in the intestines.
+The reason is that, with no food in the digestive system, the enzymes proceed to digest the parasites (such as giardia) in the intestine.